sirselim/diagnostics_exome_reporting/README.md

     + [x] ~~split into `ui.R` and `server.R`~~
     + [x] ~~add home directory variable to set location for data and scripts~~
     + [x] ~~test working when deployed remotely~~
+  - [x] ~~added code to set working dir to main script location~~
+  - [ ] evaluate whether we need to continue to allow the user to define the 'home' dir
   - [ ] integrate docker branch (this is likely to address some/all above concerns)